marlia92/PFA-component-starter/README.md

-# Astro Component Library
+# Astro Component Starter

 A modern design system built with Astro.
-This library provides a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.
+This starter provides a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.

 ## Features

-- 🎨 **Comprehensive Component Library** - Pre-built components organized by purpose (building blocks, page sections, navigation)
+- 🎨 **Comprehensive Component Starter** - Pre-built components organized by purpose (building blocks, page sections, navigation)
 - 🚀 **Built with Astro** - Fast, modern static site generation with minimal JavaScript
 - 🎯 **Design Tokens** - CSS variables for consistent theming across your entire site
 - 📱 **Fully Responsive** - Mobile-first components that work on all devices